syncfusion-content/wpf-docs/wpf/DockingManager/Styling-and-Templates.md

 # Styling and Templates

-The UI for Dock, Float and Document windows of DockingManager can be changed using different styles and Templates.
+The UI for Dock, Float and Document windows of DockingManager can be changed using different Styles and Templates.

 ## Visual Styles

-When you want a rich and professional look and feel for the Dockwindows, you can apply the visual styles.
+SkinManager provides rich and professional look and feel UI for the Dockwindows.
 Some of the available visual style are as follows:

 * Blend